Touma Kamijou | Accelerator | Railgun's Main Cast (Mikoto Misaka)

 - Pretentious Latin Motto: "The devoted lamb protects the knowledge of the strong".

-- Pretty Freeloader: When Touma brings it up, she says that she absolutely refuses to help with the housework.
+- Pretty Freeloader: Index lives at Touma's apartment, but she absolutely refuses to help with the housework.
 Her only "jobs" are to eat, sleep, watch TV, and occasionally take care of Sphynx.
-This hits boiling point in Volume 16 when Itsuwa starts cooking dinner and Touma, in a moment of inspiration, basically throws Index into the bathroom and tells her to clean it and be useful for once.
-She ends up pouring detergent into the bathtub heater and ends up destroying the thing.
+This hits its boiling point in Volume 16 when Itsuwa starts cooking dinner and Touma, in a moment of inspiration, basically throws Index into the bathroom and tells her to clean it and be useful for once.
+She ends up pouring detergent into the bathtub heater and destroying the thing.

-- Running Gag:1.
-She tends to bite Touma whenever he somehow pisses her off.2.
-She has a large appetite, much to the chagrin of those who pay for her food, like Accelerator.
+- She has a large appetite, much to the chagrin of those who pay for her food, like Accelerator.

 - Sleepwalking: Tends to attack Touma while she is asleep, which is why he sleeps in the bathtub.